Below are summaries of some studies, facts and stories regarding the positive effects of chess among youth, both mentally and socially.

 A four-year USA study, though not deemed statistically stable due to a small (15 students) experimental group, has the chess-playing experimental group consistently outperforming the control groups engaged in other thinking development programs, using measurements from the Watson-Glaser Critical Thinking Appraisal and the Torrance Tests of Creative Thinking.
 (D)

-The Venezuela "Learning to Think Project", which trained 100,000 teachers to teach thinking skills, and which involved a sample of 4,266 second grade students, reached a general conclusion that chess, methodologically taught, is an incentive system suffficient to accelerate the increase of IQ in elementary age children of both sexes at all socio-economic levels.
+The Venezuela "Learning to Think Project", which involved a sample of 4,266 second grade students, reached a general conclusion that chess, methodologically taught, is an incentive system suffficient to accelerate the increase of IQ in elementary age children of both sexes at all socio-economic levels.
 (B)

 A study using a sub-set of the New York City Schools Chess Program produced statistically significant results concluding that chess participation enhances reading performance.
 A related study, conducted in five U.S. cities over two years, selected two classrooms in each of five schools.
 The group receiving instruction in chess and logic obtained significantly higher reading scores than the control groups, which received additional classroom instruction in basic education (reading, math or social studies).
 (G) (R)